echeran/smile-of-murugan/webbook/chapter02.md

 vacuum, and that the evolution of the Tamil culture was not achieved either in isolation, or by simple cultural mutation.
-The very beginnings of Tamil literature manifest clear traces of Aryan influence just as the very beginnings of the Indo-Aryan literature, the Rgvedic hymns, show traces of Dravidian influence.
+The very beginnings of Tamil literature manifest clear traces of Aryan influence—just as the very beginnings of the Indo-Aryan literature, the Ṛgvedic hymns, show traces of Dravidian influence.
 This, too, is today an undisputed fact.

-On the other hand, there are some sharply contrasting features which are typical for Tamil classical culture alone, for the Tamil cultural and literary tradition as opposed to the non-Tamil tradition -and in this respect, the Tamil cultural tradition is independent, not derived, not imitative; it is pre-Sanskritic, and from this point of view Tamil alone stands apart when compared with all other major languages and literatures of India.
+On the other hand, there are some sharply contrasting features which are typical for Tamil classical culture alone, for the Tamil cultural and literary tradition as opposed to the non-Tamil tradition —and in this respect, the Tamil cultural tradition is independent, not derived, not imitative; it is pre-Sanskritic, and from this point of view Tamil alone stands apart when compared with all other major languages and literatures of India.

-It is possible to express this fact briefly but precisely by saying that there exist in India only two great specific and independent classical and historically attested cultures-the Sanskritic culture and the Tamil culture.
+It is possible to express this fact briefly but precisely by saying that there exist in India only two great specific and independent classical and historically attested cultures—the Sanskritic culture and the Tamil culture.

 Historically speaking, from the point of development of Indian